WhatsTheDeetz/kip/KIP0/KIP0.md

 ## KIP0a Definitions

+### KIP0a1 KIP
-* **KIP** A Keeper Improvement Proposal, or KIP, is the standard document for all governance actions.
+A Keeper Improvement Proposal, or KIP, is the standard document for all governance actions.

+### KIP0a2 Governance token
-* **Governance token**  The ERC-20 smart contract [0xfa5047c9c78b8877af97bdcb85db743fd7313d4a](https://etherscan.io/address/0xfa5047c9c78b8877af97bdcb85db743fd7313d4a) (ticker: ROOK) on the Ethereum blockchain.
+The ERC-20 smart contract [0xfa5047c9c78b8877af97bdcb85db743fd7313d4a](https://etherscan.io/address/0xfa5047c9c78b8877af97bdcb85db743fd7313d4a) (ticker: ROOK) on the Ethereum blockchain.

+### KIP0a3 General public
-* **General public** Members of the general public are defined to be persons who are not members of the DAO.
+Members of the general public are defined to be persons who are not members of the DAO.

+### KIP0a4 Tokenholders
-* **Tokenholders** Members of the DAO are cryptographic keys which control any non-zero amount of the governance token.
+Members of the DAO are cryptographic keys which control any non-zero amount of the governance token.

+### KIP0a5 Sophon
-* **Sophon** Sophons are persons with specific expertise that act as governance facilitators and advisors.
+Sophons are persons with specific expertise that act as governance facilitators and advisors.
 See [KIP0d].

+### KIP0a6 Public discussion channel
-* **Public discussion channel** A service, freely accessible to members and non-members of the DAO, that allows discussion to take place in real-time.
+A service, freely accessible to members and non-members of the DAO, that allows discussion to take place in real-time.

+### KIP0a7 Public governance forum
-* **Public governance forum** An internet forum, freely accessible to all members and non-members of the DAO, that allows discussion to take place in organized, semi-permanent topics.
+An internet forum, freely accessible to all members and non-members of the DAO, that allows discussion to take place in organized, semi-permanent topics.

+### KIP0a8 Permanent governance repository
-* **Permanent governance repository** A version-controlled repository containing all KIPs, KIP templates, and supporting material submitted by authors as part of the governance process.
+A version-controlled repository containing all KIPs, KIP templates, and supporting material submitted by authors as part of the governance process.

 ## KIP0b Proposals